kraptor/isocodes/README.md

 # `isocodes`

-Easy to use ISO codes for Nim, which allows to embed the data within the executable (or load it automatically at runtime).
+ISO codes for Nim that allows to embed the data within the executable (or load it automatically at runtime).

+Provides the utility `isocodes_download` to download latest JSON packages when you don't want to use the provided ones (or if they become obsolete).

 [![made-with-nim](https://img.shields.io/badge/Made%20with-Nim-ffc200.svg)](https://nim-lang.org/) ![Build](https://github.com/kraptor/isocodes/workflows/Build/badge.svg)